 Assuming your organization is required to maintain work-related injury and illness records, if there has been a confirmed case of an employee contracting COVID-19 in which their work environment was likely the cause or contributing factor of the illness, then the case might be recordable if one of the following circumstances occur:

-- The case is a confirmed case of COVID-19.
-See the CDC’s information for clarification on persons under investigation and presumptive positive and laboratory-confirmed cases of COVID-19.
+- The illness is a confirmed case of COVID-19.
+See the CDC’s information for clarification on persons under investigation and presumptive positive and laboratory-confirmed cases of COVID-19;

 If the case is recordable, can it be considered a privacy case and kept on a separate log?